 A real estate agent is qualified to advise you on real estate matters only.
 If you need legal or tax advice, it is your responsibility to consult a licensed attorney or accountant.

 WHAT THE ABOVE INFORMATION SIMPLY MEANS IN PLAIN terms:

 Sounds too complicated??
 The law states clearly that agent must disclose their agency affiliation or relationship with consumers.
 If they are employed by the seller of the home that you wish to see, they ALREADY have a contract in writing to represent the seller.

 If they are showing you other agent’s listings and the other agents have a contract with the seller, then the agent you are working with will be working as a Brokers agent.
 Although they will still represent the seller they do not have direct contact with the seller, they are called the Brokers agent.

-This is of course unless you and your agent decide to work together with buyer agency, then a contract may be executed and the agent will represent you solely.
+This is of course unless you and your agent decide to work together with buyer agency, then a disclosure or a contract may be executed and the agent will represent you solely.
 This must be decided before homes are shown.
 When agents work as buyer’s representatives they must disclose that fact to all the sellers and listing realtors prior to showing homes.

 If you need more information regarding agency disclosure go to the National Association of Realtors web site.
 You can also get more information from the New York State Association of Realtors site.
 And the Department of State.

 Some of this information has been taken from the NATIONAL ASSOCIATION OF REALTORS® website Field Guide to Agency Disclosure NAR’s Information Central & the DOS disclosure form.
 Click here Agency disclosure form to view a disclosure form. dos.ny.gov